 The schedule is posted on Canvas together with this FAQ.

-We are offering assistance for these courses all the time the CRC is open, so from Monday through Friday, from 12 pm to 8 pm.
+We are offering assistance for these courses all the time the CRC is open.
 See the schedule posted on Canvas for further information.

-We are offering assistance for these courses all the time the CRC is open, so from Monday through Friday, from 12 pm to 8 pm.
+We are offering assistance for these courses all the time the CRC is open.
 See the schedule posted on Canvas for further information.
 Feel free to ask your GSA about their office hours if you want to talk with them specifically.

 We are offering assistance for these courses at specific times throughout the week.
 See the schedule posted on Canvas for further information.